waynepallen/core/doc/development-guides/api/barclamp_logging.md

 ### Logging Barclamp API extensions

-Barclamps are the core modulization for Crowbar.
+Barclamps are the core modulization for OpenCrowbar.
 For that reason, the API for barclamps is more limited because changes to barclamps can cause breaking changes to the framework.

 #### Export